SorryQin/SorryQin.github.io/index.md

 - **Sep 2024：**Begin graduate studies at the School of Electronic Information and Communications at Huazhong University of Science and Technology.
 - **Jun 2024：**Very excited to Obtain a Bachelor of Engineering degree.
-- **Nov 2023：**Very excited to be selected to Telecommunications Engineering major.
+- **Nov 2021：**Very excited to be selected to Communications Engineering major.
 - **Sep 2020：**Begin undergraduate studies at the School of Electronic Information and Communications at Huazhong University of Science and Technology.

 <br>